cx-shmuel-felman/quickstart-github-enterprise/README.md

   - For organization: Your company's IP range
   - **Security Warning**: Avoid `0.0.0.0/0` which allows global access
 - Consider your organization's network security requirements

+### 5. DNS Configuration (Optional)
+- **Route 53 Hosted Zone** - If you have a Route 53 hosted zone and want to create a custom domain for your GitHub Enterprise Server
+  - The template will automatically create a DNS record pointing to the server
+  - Configure the record name (default: `github-onprem`) and hosted zone domain (e.g., `example.com`) to create the full DNS name (e.g., `github-onprem.example.com`)
+  - Leave the `HostedZoneDomain` parameter blank to skip DNS record creation
+  - Ensure the hosted zone exists in your AWS account before deployment

 ## Supported Regions